BecooOn/stock-app/README.md

 ## Features

-- Stock Management: Efficiently manage the company's stock information.
+- **Stock Management**: Efficiently manage the company's stock information.
-- CRUD Operations: Add, update, edit, and delete products with ease.
+- **CRUD Operations**: Add, update, edit, and delete products with ease.
-- Data Visualization: Visualize stock movements through interactive graphs.
+- **Data Visualization**: Visualize stock movements through interactive graphs.
-- User-Friendly Interface: Designed for ease of use and intuitive navigation.
+- **User-Friendly Interface**: Designed for ease of use and intuitive navigation.

 ## Installation
 To get started with the Stock App, follow these steps: